Extended Hamiltonian thermodynamics and Carroll contractions of AdS black holes: Conclusion

-The charged, rotating and higher-dimensional examples support the same phase-space interpretation.
-With fixed geometric charge and rotation parameters, the additional work terms \(\Phi\,\delta Q\) and \(\Omega\,\delta J\) carry the same homogeneous scaling as the neutral terms, as in \eqref{eq:rnads-homogeneous-scaling} and \eqref{eq:kerrads-homogeneous-scaling}.
-In the \(D\)-dimensional Schwarzschild-AdS family, the coefficients and Smarr relation take their standard dimension-dependent forms, but the finite-sector condition remains \eqref{eq:Dfinitecondition}.
-Thus the zero-temperature, divergent-entropy behavior is not an isolated feature of a particular solution; it is the thermodynamic signature of finite Carrollian phase-space contractions.
+The charged, rotating, and higher-dimensional examples fit the same double-scaling map.
+For fixed geometric charge and rotation parameters, the work terms \(\Phi_\lambda\delta Q\) and \(\Omega_\lambda\delta J\) scale homogeneously with the neutral and pressure-volume terms, as in Eq.~\eqref{eq:rnads-homogeneous-scaling} and Eq.~\eqref{eq:kerrads-homogeneous-scaling}.
+The Kerr-AdS calculation is a Lorentzian rotating phase-space test: in the Carrollian branch \(\Omega_\lambda\to0\), while the product \(\Omega_\lambda\delta J\) can have a finite first-law limit.
+This treatment is compatible with the stationary-axisymmetric Carrollian no-go result of \cite{Kolar:2025rotating}.

-Several extensions remain.
-Higher-derivative gravities are a natural next step, since the Wald entropy, Noether charge and renormalized bulk volume may scale differently from their Einstein-gravity counterparts.
-It would also be useful to analyze charged and rotating contractions with independently scaled charge or rotation parameters, and to derive the boundary Carrollian stress tensor for the \(\alpha<1\) sectors.
-These directions would test whether the finite first-law products identified here admit a microscopic interpretation in terms of a Carrollian or BMS-invariant field theory.
+Further directions include higher-derivative magnetic Carroll actions, independent double scalings of charge and rotation parameters, and boundary Carrollian stress tensors for the \(\alpha<1\) sectors.
+These extensions would connect the finite first-law products studied here with Carrollian and BMS-invariant boundary descriptions.